sapegin/washingcode-book/manuscript/Naming_is_hard.md

 ![Spellchecker in WebStorm](images/spellchecker.png)

-Spellchecker helps me immensely, as I’m a non-native English speaker.
-It also helps to make the code more greppable: when we search for a certain term, we likely won’t find misspelled occurrences of this term.
+Spellchecker helps me immensely, as I’m not a native English speaker.
+It also helps to make the code more greppable: when we search for a certain term, we likely won’t find misspelled occurrences of it.

 #### Use destructuring